 The remaining 7 miles to Lillington are mainly flat water, with the exception of small Class II rapids about 2.5 miles before the take out and a small Class I rock garden half a mile after that.

 * We typically recommend against leaving vehicles at Buckhorn Dam overnight due to prior incidents.

 You can copy and paste these coordinates in google, or your gps

 Lillington - Cape Fear River Adventures

-This is a private landing that we greatly utilize but it doesn't belong to Cape Fear River Adventures.
-Our office is about 150 yards from this ramp, but it is managed by another entity.
+This is a private ramp that is owned and operated by Cape Fear River Adventures.
+Our office is located about 150 yards from this ramp.

 During summer months the river current is very slow and allows for easy paddles up and downstream.

 A lot of folks can put in at this access point and have flexibility of going upstream for as long as they choose to without being committed to the river.

 Once you've had enough, just turn around and take out at the same ramp where you put in.